 In addition to ease-of-use and simplicity of operation, ICP® sensors offer many advantages over traditional charge output sensors, including:

 1.)
 Fixed voltage sensitivity independent of cable length or capacitance.

 2.)
-Low input impedance (<100 Ohms) allows signals to transmitted over long cables through harsh environments with virtually no loss in signal quality.
+Low output impedance (<100 Ohms) allows signals to transmitted over long cables through harsh environments with virtually no loss in signal quality.